Rockport Pruning Services

 Contact Rockport's Department of Public Works for Public Tree Permits & Pruning Debris Disposal

 Pruning or removing any tree within Rockport’s public ways requires advance approval from the Department of Public Works (DPW).
-Notice of 7-14 days is typically required, and significant work may trigger a public hearing, especially for heritage or parkway trees.
-Emergency authorizations are available for hazardous conditions.
-Permit thresholds apply to all public trees and private trees over 6-8 inches DBH.
-Heritage tree designations and Historic District protections are common, requiring coordination with municipal planning and forestry staff.
-For debris, yard waste is accepted April–November in biodegradable paper bags only—plastic is prohibited per MassDEP.
-Brush bundles must not exceed 4-foot lengths.
-The Transfer Station requires permits and fees for disposal, and residents may coordinate with municipal chipping or mulching programs.
+Residents and contractors must provide 7-14 days notice for routine work, and significant projects may require a public hearing, especially for heritage or historic district trees.
+Emergency authorizations are available for immediate hazards.
+Permit thresholds typically apply to trees 6-8 inches DBH on private property and all public trees, with special protections for heritage specimens.
+Replacement planting and enforcement procedures are outlined in local ordinances.
+For debris, Rockport mandates yard waste disposal from April through November using biodegradable paper bags (no plastic, per MassDEP), and brush bundles must not exceed 4-foot lengths.
+The Transfer Station accepts larger loads with proper permits and fees.
+Coordination with municipal chipping and mulching programs is encouraged for sustainable disposal.

 Rockport Department of Public Works